MadisonBytes/MadisonBytes.github.io/README.md

 This project is configured to work with [GitHub Pages](https://pages.github.com/).

 These are steps I took to create my angular project and get it set up with GitHub Pages.
+[Click Here](https://madisonbytes.github.io/) to see the result!

 ### Step 1: Environment Setup